-They may spend their days in acute care hospitals, skilled nursing facilities or assisted living facilities (also called residential care facilities for the elderly).
-They depend on a variety of medical professionals and caregivers to help them with their daily activities, medication needs and healthcare routines.
-An elder or dependent adult can suffer serious injury and harm when they are neglected or abused by a caregiver or medical professional.
+They may spend their days in acute care hospitals, skilled nursing facilities, or assisted living facilities (also called residential care facilities for the elderly).
+They depend on a variety of medical professionals and caregivers to help them with their daily activities, medication needs, and healthcare routines.
+An elder or dependent adult can suffer severe injury and harm when they are neglected or abused by a caregiver or medical professional.

 Legal Options After Suffering Elder Abuse or Neglect in California

 If you or someone you love has suffered elder abuse or neglect, you may have many questions.
 How could this happen?
 Who is responsible?
 What can I do to help my loved one through this ordeal?
 Can I file a lawsuit?
 Who can sue for elder abuse or neglect in California?

 When elder abuse or neglect occurs, you need an experienced elder law attorney in San Jose on your side.
 Your attorney can review all of your legal options with you and help you choose the one that is best for you and your family.
 If you are able to file an elder abuse or neglect lawsuit, your attorney will help you gather the evidence you need and build a strong case to maximize your compensation.

 Who Can Sue for Elder Abuse or Neglect in California?